ConEmu/ConEmu.github.io/en/SettingsSizePos.md

+## Alignment  {#id2897}

-Old DOS programs may be runned under console sizes: 80x25, 80x28, 80x43 or 80x50.
+Old DOS programs may be run under console sizes: 80x25, 80x28, 80x43 or 80x50.
 You may force window size selection, or left the automatic selection.
 This feature is not available in x64 OS.

-## Alignment

 #### Center console in ConEmu workspace  {#id1570}
 Draw console content in center of ConEmu window.
 Use together with ‘Pad size’

-#### Pad size
+#### Pad size (pixels)
 Create pad between ConEmu frame and console field

 #### Align ConEmu window size to cells  {#id2594}
-*pixels*

 #### Snap to desktop edges  {#id2403}